Lori Vallow claims ‘no one was murdered’ in bizarre sentencing statement

 Following her shocking statement, Judge Steven Boyce handed down his sentence, ordering her to spend the rest of her life behind bars.

-She was handed five life sentences for each murder charge and 10 years for one count of grand theft.
+She was handed five life sentences without parole for each murder charge and 10 years for one count of grand theft.

 Vallow was found guilty of first-degree murder, conspiracy to commit first-degree murder and grand theft over the deaths of her daughter Tylee Ryan, 16, and son Joshua “JJ” Vallow, 7, back in May.